zine-robotics/zios/README.md

 - `player.py`: Contains the `Player` class, `PlayerDataClient` class for server communication, and `KeyListener` class for handling keyboard inputs.
 - `player_logic.py`: Contains the `player_logic` function that processes game state and updates the player's actions and velocity.

+Check [Player README](./player/README.md) to see how to implement the player logic

 #### Running the Player

 1. Ensure the server is running.